Esperanza Cabral

-Esperanza Alcantara Icasas-Cabral is a Filipino cardiologist and clinical pharmacologist.
+Esperanza Alcantara Icasas-Cabral is a Filipina cardiologist and clinical pharmacologist.
 She served as Secretary of the Department of Health in the Philippines, taking office in January 2010 to replace Dr. Francisco Duque III after his appointment as chairperson of the Civil Service Commission.
 Before her appointment as Secretary of Health she was previously the Secretary of the Department of Social Welfare and Development, replacing Corazon Soliman.
 Dr. Cabral is married to Bienvenido Villegas Cabral, an ophthalmologist.

 Education

 Cabral graduated from medical school at the University of the Philippines Manila.
 She extended her medical and pharmacological training at the U.P.
 Philippine General Hospital, Harvard Medical School, Massachusetts General Hospital, and the Joslin Clinic in Boston, Massachusetts.

 Career

 Cabral has long served as an educator and leader in Philippine medicine.
 At the University of the Philippines College of Medicine, she was a professor of medicine and pharmacology.
 She served both as Director of the Philippine Heart Center and Chief of Cardiology of Asian Hospital and Medical Center.
 She authored and co-authored more than 85 scientific papers on hypertension, cardiovascular pharmacology and clinical and preventive cardiology.
 She educated the public as a TV show host on "HeartWatch" on IBC Channel 13 and "InfoMedico" on NBN Channel 4.

 She served during the administration of President Corazon Aquino as Director of the Philippine Heart Center.
 She also consulted for the Dangerous Drugs Board (DDB), the Bureau of Food and Drugs (BFAD) and the Department of Health.
 Earlier she served as Commissioner for Science and Health on the National Commission on the Role of Filipino Women.

 She has earned a number of awards.

 One of her contributions as Secretary of Health was the DOH-FDA Administrative Order 2010-0008 (issued on March 18, 2010), which mandated all companies to include in all advertisements, promotional, and/or sponsorship activities or materials concerning food/dietary supplements the following phrase: